the-turing-way/the-turing-way/book/content/reproducibility/06/examples.md

-# Examples and case studies from a scientific and volunteer based communities
+# Case studies and examples

 **WORK IN PROGRESS**